stephanief3005/sep10-freedem-project/blog/entry06.md

    ![Revert proof](revert.png)

 ## Sources
 -**SEP notes** for the coloring and fonts.
-Since I don't memorize everything, for the Google fonts in my notes, I checked around unit 1-2 from the code academy that all you needed to do was.
+Since I don't memorize everything, for the Google fonts in my notes, I checked around unit 1-2 from the Code Academy, which states that all you need to do is.
 Go to Google Fonts, pick a font.
 Get the code href HTML.
 Then check the CSS name.
 The href HTML is added before the style and body.
 Then, in the CSS in the style.css, choose what you want to apply the font to.
 -I then used **w3schools** for color choosing a shade of purple I wanted, and to get the code you needed to add for the background color and letters

 ## EDP